CBD for proctitis

 When is CBD useful for proctitis – and when is it not?

-CBD (Cannabidiol) can provide effective and well-tolerated support in proctitis – especially to relieve local inflammations, itching, burning and for Regeneration of the mucosa.
-Nevertheless, the use is not equally suitable in all cases.
-The decision should be made individually and depend on Course, cause, severity, and accompanying therapies.
+CBD (Cannabidiol) can provide effective and well-tolerated support in proctitis – especially to relieve local inflammations, itching, burning and for Mucosal regeneration.
+Nevertheless, use is not equally suitable in all cases.
+The decision should be made individually and depend on Course, cause, severity, and concomitant therapies.

-CBD – especially in the form of rectal suppositories such as CANNEFF® SUP – is especially recommended when:
+CBD – especially in the form of rectal suppositories like CANNEFF® SUP – is especially recommended when:

 |